dizzib/rkeys/readme.md

 ## get started

 An rkeys app is a directory containing at least one jade file.
-Create file `bar.jade` in directory `foo` with the following content:
+Create file `bar.jade` in directory `foo` and add the following lines:

     extend /template/keys